We just two black women talkin' and makin' mess in the kitchen.

 This project is important to us because we want to share that feeling with the young women in our community.
 If women are truly the water of revolution, then we have found our purpose in inviting the next generation of aunties and mothers into our kitchen.
 Utilizing stories told through and over food, we seek to take a small step in reestablishing a connection to our culture, one another, and all our mothers before us.
 We seek to celebrate our black womanhood and eat well while doing it.

 In search of freedom, we find ourselves in our mothers' kitchens.

 In search of our mothers' kitchens, we find our own.

 Khaliah and Shivon

 Shivon is a mama of two and a community educator.
-A lifelong Philadelphian, Shivon advocates for communities of color to take agency over their health and wellbeing.
-As a neighborhood gardener, yoga teacher and burgeoning herbalist, she offers resources that she believes can support people in leading more vibrant and self-sufficient lives.
+A lifelong Philadelphian, Shivon advocates for black and brown communities to take agency over their health and wellbeing.
+Her work is rooted in the belief that collectively black and brown folk can and will sustain vibrant and self-sufficient lives.

 Khaliah D. Pitts